Skip to main content

 What You Are Adding

-Before editing files, define the bundle entry.
+Before editing files, define the resource entry.

 DecisionExampleWhy it matters